pearls-lab/infini-thor/README.md

 **Running AI2THOR service**

-We use a microservices to solve the version compatibility issue between AI2THOR (python 3.6) and PyTorch (python 3.10 or later) environments.
+We use a microservice to solve the version compatibility issue between AI2THOR 2.1.0 (python 3.6) and PyTorch (python 3.10 or later) environments.
 `ai2thor_service.py` runs the AI2THOR simulator, provides a REST API for environment interactions and handles all scene management and agent actions.
 This works over the Flask and let us communicate between the simulator and agent over TCP.

 ```
 # use tmux or run in background
+conda activate ai2thor_env
 python env_utils/ai2thor_service.py
 ```

-Running the evaluation:
+Running the evaluation (need to deactivate `ai2thor_env` env if needed):

 ```
 export MODEL_LABEL=llava_onevison_7b_32k